Kourtney Kardashian And Scott Disick Expecting Baby No. 4? All the Signs She May Be Hiding A Baby Bump

 Kourtney Kardashian dropped some major baby hints this week.
-With her relationship with Scott Disick rekindled, is the Keep Up With the Kardashians star preparing for baby no. 4?
+With her relationship with Scott Disick rekindled, is the Keeping Up With the Kardashians star preparing for baby No. 4?

 OK Magazine reports that Kourtney shared a photo on social media of her standing naked with an obvious baby bump.
 She later told fans online that she “has trust issues,” seemingly contradicting her earlier tease.